Nurfen/Hivemind/README.md

 Hivemind is not a replacement for the leading class, as it is not efficient to have everybody vote on every decision.
-See it more as a guiding tool for the people that make the decisions to align with the ideas and will of the population.
+See it more as a tool of a population to efficiently share it's will and ideas with the leading class.
+The leading class on the other hand can also use it to organise referendum.

 ## Topics to be discussed: